 The Burketown Visitor Centre is located on the corner of Musgrave and Burke Streets in Burketown.
 This historic building, built in 1887, was originally the combined Post and Telegraph Office.

-The Burketown Information Centre is managed by the Gangalidda Garawa Services Pty Ltd. It is open Monday to Friday (11:00am - 4:00pm) during the tourist season from March to October and after hours and weekends by appointment.
+The Burketown Visitor Centre is managed by the Gangalidda Garawa Services Pty Ltd. It is open Monday to Friday (9:00am - 4:00pm) during the tourist season from March to October and after hours and weekends by appointment.
 The Burketown Visitor Centre is the one-stop-shop for tourist and visitor information in the Burke Shire.

 Camping and fishing / access permits around Burketown

 If you are camping or want to access private property around Burketown that is managed by Gangalidda Garawa traditional owners, you will need a permit.